Fast evaluation of far-field signals for time-domain wave propagation: Teleportation kernels

-Following Greengard, Hagstrom, and Jiang \cite{GHJ}, we now use \eqref{eq:afromscaled} in tandem with AS {\bf 9.3.37} and {\bf 9.3.45} to derive an asymptotic formula for $a_{\ell j}(r_1,r_2)$.
+Following Greengard, Hagstrom, and Jiang \cite{GHJ}, this subsection derives a large-$\ell$ asymptotic formula [\eqref{eq:mainresult} below] for the residues $a_{\ell j}(r_1,r_2)$.
+This asymptotic formula indicates that kernel evaluation based on the exact expressions (\ref{eq:fdkernel_poles},\ref{eq:td_teleportation}) is numerically inaccurate unless $\ell$ is small, motivating our alternative procedure for evaluation of frequency domain kernels described in Sec.~\ref{sec:evaluation}.
 Since the time domain kernel \eqref{eq:tdPhi} is real valued, the roots and residues come in conjugate pairs.
-Whence it suffices to consider only those scaled roots $\tilde{b}_{\ell j}$ obeying $-\pi \leq \arg \tilde{b}_{\ell j} < -\frac{1}{2}\pi$.
-The result is
+Whence it suffices to consider only those scaled roots $\tilde{b}_{\ell j} = b_{\ell j}/\nu$ obeying $-\pi \leq \arg \tilde{b}_{\ell j} < -\frac{1}{2}\pi$.
+The asymptotic formula is

 In this expression

 and $a_j$ is the $j$th root of the Airy function $\mathrm{Ai}(y)$.
 To achieve the correct correspondence between the $\tilde{b}_{\ell j}$ and the $a_j$, formula \eqref{eq:mainresult} assumes that the set $\{\tilde{b}_{\ell j} : j=1,\dots,\ell\}$ is ordered from the bottom of the third quadrant upwards, i.e.~for $\ell = 3$ the (unscaled) roots $b_{3j}$ are ordered as follows (of these we consider only $b_{31}$ and $b_{32}$).